qgenlab/Deep5mC/README.md

 # Deep5mC

 Deep5mC is a high-performing and advanced deep learning model designed to predict the probability of 5mC methylation within a given DNA sequence.
-The model's architecture includes CNNs, transformer layers, and relative position embedding, which allows Deep5mC to have a great contextual understanding of the given DNA sequence.
+Deep5mC uses CNNs and transformer layers to have a contextual understanding of the given DNA sequence.
+The input is 2561bp sequences.
+The output is a methylation percentage for the central position of the input sequence.

 ## Installation